sentientmonkey/vim-flog/README.md

 First of all make sure you have a Vim installed with Ruby support.
 If you use MacVim than you can build your own version of Vim like [this](https://github.com/b4winckler/macvim/wiki/Building).

+Here is an example of my configuration during the build:

+`./configure --with-features=huge --enable-rubyinterp --enable-pythininterp --enable-perlinterp --enable-cscope`

 Install the Flog gem like this: `gem install flog`.

 To install the plugin just run this command in your Terminal: